sevspo/Neighborhood-Map/README.md

 ## Overview

 Our assignment:
-Build a sigle page applicaton using React that shows places we would like to visit a map.
+Build a sigle page applicaton using React that shows places we would like to visit on a map.
+Also show those palces in a listview.
 Show additional information about that place form a third pary API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).